noahlorinczcomi/HORNET/README.md

 Now, in the `HORNET` directory, you should see the following folders and files:
 1. `data/`
-    * `ldref/` # LD reference panels
+    * `ldref/` # *LD reference panels*
         * `1kg_phase3_<EUR/AFR/EAS/SAS/HIS/TRANS>_only.<bed/bim/fam>`
-    * `maps/` # mapfiles for converting from hg19 to hg38 and vice versa
+    * `maps/` # *folder containing mapfiles for converting from hg19 to hg38 and vice versa*
         * `1kgPhase3maps/`
-            * `1kgPhase3hg19Chrom<CHR>MapToHg38.txt.gz`
+            * `1kgPhase3hg19Chrom<CHR>MapToHg38.txt.gz` # *CHR-specific hg19/hg38 maps of only 1kg Phase 3 SNPs*
         * `fullMaps/`
-            * `1kgPhase3MapAllSNPs.txt`
+            * `1kgPhase3MapAllSNPs.txt` # *hg19/hg38 map using all 1kg Phase 3 SNPs*
         * `largeMaps/`
-            * `hg19Chrom<CHR>MapToHg38.txt.gz`
+            * `hg19Chrom<CHR>MapToHg38.txt.gz` # *large hg19/hg38 map from GLGC (Graham et al. 2021) including 44M SNPs*
-        * `testdata/` # test/example data is included here for demonstrative purposes
+        * `testdata/` # *test/example data is included here for demonstrative purposes*
             * `GTEx/`
-                * `GTEx_frontal_cortex_CHR1.txt.gz`
-                * `GTEx_frontal_cortex_CHR2.txt.gz`
+                * `GTEx_frontal_cortex_CHR1.txt.gz` # *all associations b/w SNPs and CHR 1 gene expression in frontal cortex (GTEx v8)*
+                * `GTEx_frontal_cortex_CHR2.txt.gz` # *all associations b/w SNPs and CHR 2 gene expression in frontal cortex (GTEx v8)*
             * `eQTLGen/`
-                * `eQTLGen_blood_CHR1.txt.gz`
-                * `eQTLGen_blood_CHR2.txt.gz`
+                * `eQTLGen_blood_CHR1.txt.gz` # *all associations b/w SNPs and CHR 1 gene expression in whole blood (eQTLGen)*
+                * `eQTLGen_blood_CHR2.txt.gz` # *all associations b/w SNPs and CHR 2 gene expression in whole blood (eQTLGen)*
-2. `tempfiles/` # temporary files will be iteratively written here when running HORNET
+2. `tempfiles/` # *temporary files will be iteratively written here when running HORNET*
-3. `plinkdir/`  # the PLINK v1.9 software (Purcell etal) is here
+3. `plinkdir/`  # *the PLINK v1.9 software (Purcell etal) is here*
-4. `LD_block_finder.r` # an R program to find blocks in an LD matrix using the method in Lorincz-Comi et al. ***
+4. `LD_block_finder.r` # *an R program to find blocks in an LD matrix using the method in Lorincz-Comi et al. (***) *
-5. `hornet.py`
+5. `hornet.py`    # *executable HORNET program*
+6. `functions.py` # *source file of functions that HORNET uses*

 The HORNET software requires a number of Python modules which may or may not be available to you already.

 # Downloading summary GWAS data
+Generally, we want to use eQTL GWAS summary statistics that represent estimates of association between SNPs and the expression of all genes within +-1Mb in a specific tissue.
+Since the scale of these data can be enormous when combined across the entire measurable genome, one file for each chromosome should exist in a directory/folder by themselves.

-For this tutorial, we have already downloaded GWAS summary data for Alzheimer's disease (AD) from Jansen et al. (2019) and gene expression data in blood from the eQTLGen Consortium (--) and in frontal cortical tissue from the GTEx Consortium (-) for chromsomes 1 and 2.
+For this tutorial, we have already downloaded GWAS summary data for Alzheimer's disease (AD) from Jansen et al. (2019) and gene expression data in blood from the eQTLGen Consortium (https://www.eqtlgen.org/) and in frontal cortical tissue from the GTEx Consortium (https://gtexportal.org/home/) for chromsomes 1 and 2.

-Gene expression GWAS data are stored in the `testdata/` directory under the names `eQTLGen/eQTLGen_blood_CHR1.txt.gz` and `GTEx/GTEx_frontal_cortex_CHR1.txt.gz`, where data sets from these two sources are placed into separate folders for reasons that will become apparent later.
+Gene expression GWAS data are stored in the `testdata/` directory under the names `eQTLGen/eQTLGen_blood_CHR<1,2>.txt.gz` and `GTEx/GTEx_frontal_cortex_CHR<1,2>.txt.gz`, where data sets from these two sources are placed into separate folders for reasons that will become apparent later.

-AD GWAS data are stored in the `testdata/` directory under the name `AD_Jansen_etal.txt.gz`.
+AD GWAS data are stored directly in the `testdata/` directory under the name `AD_Jansen_etal.txt.gz`.

-# Using HORNET
+# Using HORNET on the command line
-HORNET is a command-line tool.
+HORNET partially exists as a command-line tool.
 This means that the user defines a single command and executes it in the terminal.
 The command that the user gives HORNET is slightly different if they are using raw summary data from GTEx vs some other source, such as eQTLGen.
 First, we demonstrate how to use HORNET with eQTL GWAS data that is **not** from GTEx.

 ## eQTL summary data NOT from GTEx
 If the eQTL GWAS summary data is not from GTEx, HORNET must be told the following information: